The latest version of Typora already supports normal HTML tags.

 , but only shows their raw source.

-You could embed a video like this:
+You can embed a video like this:

 <video src="xxx.mp4" />